dercodeKoenig/self-improving-agents/README.md

-Especially the restart tool seems to be hard, the first generation manages to reboot itself, but does not pass enough context to the second generation. sometimes it launches itself with invalid args and dies, sometimes it launches with localhost as llm server and gets no response and loops without any way to recover sometimes it bricks the restart tool causing multiple agent processes to spawn
+Especially the restart tool seems to be hard, the first generation manages to reboot itself, but does not pass enough context to the second generation. sometimes it launches itself with invalid args and dies, sometimes it launches with localhost as llm server and gets no response and loops without any way to recover sometimes it bricks the restart tool causing multiple agent processes to spawn. one time it just panic and killed itself by its process id.

 Overall, i think a stronger llm could actually complete this task but the ones i can run on my computers can not...